Sex and AS: Position Pain Ratings and Tips for Pain Free Passion

 It sounds ever so lazy to say that the position that involves me lying on my back is the least painful one!
 But in reality, it is the one that puts the least pressure on my damaged spinal cord!

-Of course, in this scenario you are putting a lot of trust in your partner not to crush your fragile hips in the process.
+Of course, in this scenario, you are putting a lot of trust in your partner so as not to crush your fragile hips in the process.
 So, it is probably a good idea to have a word before to let them know how much force you are comfortable with and maybe place your hands under their thighs to cushion any blows to your pelvic area.

 Pain tip: If lying on your back proves uncomfortable, don't hesitate to use pillows to discover a comfortable arrangement that suits you.